 1. Arm & Hammer Litter Cat Litter Deodorizer Powder

 This cat litter tray powder has a great rating and for good reason: it is super easy to use and highly efficient.
 Since the product is made of all natural baking soda (sodium bicarbonate), it is completely safe for cats and humans.

 Sometimes when you scoop out used litter, those clumps remain in the corners that will start to pick up a strong urine smell.
-This powder is sprinkled on the bottom of the box before you add litter on top, and what it does is sit there and neutralize all the foul smells coming from those clumps.
+This powder can be sprinkled on the bottom of the litterbox before adding your litter on top, and what it does is sit there and neutralize all the foul smells coming from those clumps.

 After testing Arm & Hammer’s litter powder, I was quite impressed with how well it works.
 It basically allows you to use your litter up to twice as long before having to replace it, which can save you quite a bit of money in the long run.
 Highly recommended.

 2. Nature’s Miracle Just for Cats Litter Box Odor Destroyer Powder

 Another great powder-type deodorant that eliminates just about any strong unwanted scent coming from clumped and used litter.
 This product works by absorbing fluids, drawing them and their foul smell away from the bottom of the litter box.
 Again, this process prolongs litter life and thus saves you some money in the long run.

 Nature Miracle’s product is ideal for multi-cat homes.